XasanAllOps/Gatus-ECS-Terraform-Docker-GA-AWS/README.md

 - GitHub Account: To host the repository and run OIDC-driven pipelines.

-- Public Domain: A registered domain managed via Route 53 (or an external provider) to support the ALB’s HTTPS listener and ACM certificate.
+- Public Domain: A registered domain managed via Route 53 to support the ALB’s HTTPS listener and ACM certificate.

 ## Deployment Guide